htc502/spacemacs-personal-config/README.md

 # spacemacs-personal-config
+## how to use:

 git clone https://github.com/htc502/spacemacs-personal-config.git /some/where
 cd /some/where
 sh install_spacemacs.sh